MintyImpetus/villsim/Outline.md

 # An Outline Of What Is To Come

-This is not a organized list of planned features, just some ideas I wrote down at one point.
+This is not an organized list of planned features, just some ideas I wrote down at one point.

 ## Planned Features